 On average, hiring managers lose 14 hours a week, manually completing tasks that could be automated.
 That’s a huge amount of time and productivity wasted.
-By introducing automation into your hiring plan for 2020, it will streamline recruitment and, in the end, make it quicker and more efficient.
+By introducing automation into your hiring plan, it will streamline recruitment and, in the end, make it quicker and more efficient.

 Here are several ways you can bake automation into your current processes.